jessegoodier/NGINX-101-Workshop-UDF/Workshop_Config_Guide.md

  #### Add Components to your app

 You need to create a Components for your app.
-Components maps backend workloads/code/microservices needing traffic routing and services to your app.
+Components let you partition an App into smaller, self-contained pieces that are each responsible for a particular function of the overall application.
+Components map backend workloads/code/microservices needing traffic routing and services for your app.
+Each Component contains an ingress definition that includes the fully-qualified domain names (FQDNs) and URIs from clients.
 Components are basically a collection of location blocks (paths) and upstreams (server pools).

-There are numerous ways to create this first component one of which is to hover over your app and hit the eye icon under the View column.
-This page provides an Overview for this entire app.
-Hit Create Component near the upper-right corner of the page.
+Components are created from the app overview page.
+If you are on the **My Apps** overvew page listing all the apps you can get to your app overview page by clicking on the app link or hovering over the app box which will expose the following icons to the far right, Delete (trash can), Edit (pen and paper), View (eyeball).
+Selecting **View** will also take you to the overview page for that specific app.
+Hit **Create Component** in the upper-right or select **Create Component** under *Quick Actions* on the inner side-bar.

-16. Name the first component time1
+16. In the **Configuration** section *Name* the first component **time1**.
-17. In the Gateways section, select your gateway.
+17. In the **Gateways** section, select your gateway you configured earlier.
-18. In the URI section, add (link is on top right of screen) uri: /time1
+18. In the **URIs** section, select **Add URI** (link is on top right of screen) and enter the *URI*: **/time1**
-19. Hit done.
+19. *Important* hit **Done** in the URI box.
-20. Click next through the optional configuration items until you get to workload groups.
+20. Click **Next** through the optional configuration items until you get to **Workload Groups**.
+Workload Groups, aka *upstream* in NGINX are server pools that you can proxy request to.
+They are commonly used for defining either a web server cluster for load balancing, or an app server cluster for routing / load balancing.
-21. Add a workload group.
-Name it time1
+21. In **Workload Groups**, in *Workload Group Name* enter **time1**.
 22. Add the backend workload URI: <http://3.20.98.115:81>
 23. Be sure to hit done after adding the URI.
 24. Hit publish.